freckled-dev/fubble/README.md

 by default it's disabled to log with `console.log` and `console.debug`. other logs still work, eg: `console.info`. https://stackoverflow.com/questions/36338000/qml-console-log-and-console-debug-dont-write-to-console

+## qml

+When using the `Q_PROPERTY` I have to give the full typename with all namespaces noted.
+Don't do `typedef`s or `using`s. https://stackoverflow.com/questions/19889163/using-qt-properties-with-custom-types-defined-in-namespaces

 # conan
 enable `_GLIBCXX_USE_CXX11_ABI` by setting `compiler.libcxx=libstdc++11` in `~/.conan/profiles/default`